AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we design \textbf{AutoHall}, an automated approach for generating hallucination datasets for LLMs, which addresses the escalating challenge of costly manual annotation.
-Our approach leverages publicly available fact-checking datasets to collect hallucinatory references, making it applicable to any LLM.
-Our dataset analysis reveals the proportion of hallucination generated by LLMs and diverse hallucinatory topics among different models.
-Additionally, we introduce a zero-resource hallucination detection method based on \textbf{AutoHall}, and experimental results demonstrate its superior performance compared to all the baselines.
+In this work, we design \textbf{AutoHall}, an automated approach to generating factuality hallucination datasets for LLMs, which addresses the escalating challenge of costly manual annotation.
+AutoHall leverages publicly available fact-checking datasets to collect hallucinatory references, making it applicable to any LLM.
+Our dataset reveals to which extent LLMs tend to hallucinate and further analyzes how the content type and length of context influence the LLM hallucination issue.
+Additionally, we introduce a zero-resource hallucination detection method, and results evaluated on AutoHall demonstrate its superior performance compared to existing zero-resource baselines.
+We hope our AutoHall can serve as a baseline for future work in automated hallucination dataset generation and lay a solid foundation for subsequent research in hallucination detection.